tjfoerster/Bachelor-Thesis-dApp/README.md

 7. Run `npm dev` and open in your browser [http://localhost:3000](http://localhost:3000).
 8. Get [MetaMask](https://metamask.io/) for your browser.
 9. Connect MetaMask to your local blockchain.
-10. Import accounts into Metamask from your local blockchain.
+10. Import accounts into MetaMask from your local blockchain.
 11. Have fun with the dApp!